-It all started with Generation X, people born between 1965-1979, approximately.
+It started with Generation X, people born between 1965-1979.
 The preceding generation was the Baby Boomers, born 1944-1964.
-Post World War II, Americans were enjoying a new-found prosperity, hence the "baby boom."
+Post World War II, Americans were enjoying new-found prosperity, which resulted in a "baby boom."
 The children born as a result were dubbed the Baby Boomers.

 From there on it was all down-alphabet.
 The generation following Gen X naturally became Gen Y, born 1980-1994 (give or take a few years on either end).
 The term “Millennial” is widely credited to Neil Howe, along with William Strauss.
 The pair coined the term in 1989 when the impending turn of the millennium began to feature heavily in the cultural consciousness.

 Generation Z refers to babies born from the mid-2000s through today, although the term isn’t yet widely used.
 This may signal the end of ‘alphabet soup’ (it does coincide with the literal end of the alphabet, after all).
-A flurry of potential labels have appeared, including Gen Tech, post-Millennials, iGeneration, and Gen Y-Fi, as dubbed in this Huffington Post post
+A flurry of potential labels has appeared, including Gen Tech, post-Millennials, iGeneration, and Gen Y-Fi.

 Not only are the two groups culturally different, but they’re in vastly different phases of their financial life.
 The younger group are financial fledglings, just flexing their buying power.
 The latter group has a credit history, may have their first mortgage and are raising toddlers.
 The contrast in priorities and needs is vast.

-Marketing to them as a single cohort will not be nearly as effective as segmenting your strategy and messaging.
+Marketing to young generations as a single cohort will not be nearly as effective as segmenting your strategy and messaging.